 Animal welfare laws in Queensland

-Animal welfare in Queensland is regulated and enforced to ensure animals are treated humanely.
+Animal welfare in Queensland is regulated and enforced to ensure all animals are cared for appropriately and treated humanely.

-The Queensland Government's animal welfare program has 4 main aims:
+The Queensland Government's animal welfare program aims to:

 - balance the welfare of animals and the interests of people whose livelihood depends on animals